skip to content

 Performing Political Neutrality in Digital Democracy Projects

-Friday 3rd March 12:00-13:00 @ Syndics Room, 17 Mill Lane.
+Friday 3 March 12:00-13:00 @ Syndics Room, 17 Mill Lane

 Civic technology projects try to create non-political online tools.
 This… isn’t easy.
 Creating data about parliaments and governments is hard to do without bringing along the political context that creates that data.
-In this short talk, Alex Blandford (Oxford) will look at the ways that data is made, and the anxieties about its use, creation, reuse, and ownership.
+In this short talk, Alex Blandford (Oxford) looked at the ways that data is made, and the anxieties about its use, creation, reuse, and ownership.

 Communication in Criminal Governance: The Role of Digital Tools

-Friday 10th March 13:00-14:00 @ Syndics Room, 17 Mill Lane.
+Friday 10 March 13:00-14:00 @ Syndics Room, 17 Mill Lane